sinnie/learn_web_dev/back_end/node/http-sever.md

 const server = http.createServer((req, res) => { // On every request/response interaction, the server will do something
-  res.writeHead(200, 'Content-Type', 'text/plain'); // Defines how we are sending data to the client res.end('Hello world\n'); // End fn ends the implements the stream; grab the buffer data and send data });
+  res.writeHead(200, 'Content-Type', 'text/plain'); // Defines how we are sending data to the client res.end('Hello world'); // End fn ends the implements the stream; grab the buffer data and send data });

 const port = process.env.PORT || 8000; // Map to a port.
 Default 8000 in this case